Azure/azure-service-operator/docs/hugo/content/design/ADR-2024-04-RoleAssignment-UUID-Generation.md

 - include the owner group, kind, and name to avoid collisions between resources with the same name in different clusters that actually point to different Azure resources.

 However, the case where users have multiple ASO instances in multiple clusters with resources in the same namespace, in each cluster having the same name and pointing to different Azure resource is not supported without the user manually giving each RoleAssignment its own UUID.
-The above issue can still be avoided by overriding the AzureName property with random uuids, however it's not consistent and user-friendly.
+The above issue can be avoided by defaulting the AzureName property to a random UUID, however it will cause issues if the RoleAssignment is ever deleted and recreated (or migrated between clusters) as the old UUID will be orphaned.

 Issue: [RoleAssignment UUID clashes](https://github.com/Azure/azure-service-operator/issues/3637)